-Fountain grass is a tufted perennial which grows up to 1.5 m high with pink/purple seed heads.
+Fountain grass - This is a tufted perennial which grows up to 1.5 m high with pink/purple seed heads.
 It has commonly been planted as an ornamental grass.
-Fountain grass has been declared a pest plant as it is invasive to native vegetation and high seed production makes it difficult to control.
+Fountain grass is invasive to native vegetation and high seed production makes it difficult to control.

-Gazania is a perennial herb from South Africa with an average height of 30 cm.
+Gazania - This is a perennial herb from South Africa with an average height of 30 cm.
 It has been planted as a popular groundcover in our area.
 Flowers are brightly coloured and typically have yellow or orange petals.
-Gazania is a declared plant as it is invasive and rapidly out competes native plants.
-They also produce an abundance of seeds which can spread up to 1 km.
+Gazania is invasive and rapidly out competes native plants.
+Seeds spread for up to 1 km.